surinder-rajpal/autoerror/README.md

 📦 AutoError

 AutoError is a modular Java error-handling utility framework that simplifies error handling using annotations, runtime helpers, and optional Spring Boot integration.
 The project includes an annotation library, a compile-time processor, runtime support, and a demo to help you get started quickly.
-GitHub

 🚀 Features